 The scheme locates more sacrificial and less technologically advanced functions at ground level since there is a flood risk associated with this site.
 These functions are also at this level due to loading / connection to the waterfront operational requirements.
-Flood defense measures will include c utomated flood barriers.
-The sha xible use ares
+Flood defense measures will include c utomated flood

-The shaxible use are situated at first floor level and the more privateofficesand the Harbour Master located on the uppermost levels offeringthe bes
+The sha xible use are situated at first floor level and the more private offices and the Harbour Master located on the uppermost levels offering the bes